This article is also available in Chinese閱讀中文版 →

 Developer Tools

-github: Operates GitHub viaghCLI, requires OAuth, permissions are controllabletmux: Manages multiple terminal sessionssession-logs: Searches and analyzes past conversation logscoding-agent: Calls other AI coding assistants (Codex, Claude Code, etc.) in the background
+github: Operates GitHub viaghCLI, requires OAuth, permissions are controllabletmux: Manages multiple terminal sessionssession-logs: Searches and analyzes past conversation logscoding-agent: Calls other AI coding assistants (Claude Code, Cursor, etc.) in the background

 I have github, tmux, and session-logs installed.
 I write code locally with Claude Code, but OpenClaw is always reachable via Telegram — if CI/CD breaks while I’m out, I just ask “check why this PR build failed” on my phone, and it pulls the GitHub Actions error log and tells me the cause.